 - Revise any necessary data on the appropriate page.

 - Click on the "Save & Continue" arrow on each page until you reach the Data Review page.

 - Click on the "Submit Data to BLS" button to submit your updated survey data.

 Yes.
 Your responses are saved automatically when you click on the "Save & Continue" button.

-Is there a way to review or print my responses?
+Is there a way to print what I submitted?

 - Click on the "Select" button next to the establishment you would like to print.